Diesel Storage Guidelines

 We have given the following Diesel storage guidelines but if you would like to read the regulations in full we have links to the governing websites.

 Storing petrol, diesel or any other fuel at home or in the workplace represents a potential risk.
 Fuel gives off vapours which are extremely flammable and must be dealt with in the most responsible fashion.
 The UK’s Oil Storage Regulations apply to all new domestic and commercial installations across the country.
 It is said that oil-related accidents account for one-quarter of all emergency incidents.
 This is often caused by inadequate storage of fuels above ground.

 Most parts of the UK are bound by legislation to reduce pollution caused by the incompetent storage of oil:

-There’ll be different regulations in Wales from 2016
+The regulations in Wales are different from 2016 and are available below.

 The below regulations apply to anyone who stores more than 200 litres of oil in England:

-If you have any questions, not covered by these diesel storage guidelines please give us a call on 01282 854445.
+If you have any questions, not covered by these Diesel storage guidelines please give us a call on 01200 400980.